The Theologian of Auschwitz: St. Maximilian M. Kolbe on the Immaculate Conception in the Life of the Church

 Newly released, revised and expanded Second Edition!

-The 7 Intentions of Mourning: Carrying the Cross of Grief, with Meaning and Hope
+The 7 Intentions of Mourning: A Guided Pathway to Healing and Hope

 by John & Sandy O’Shaughnessy